KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-3-variables-and-aliases.md

 Note the `$` at the beginning of the variable.
     {% endhint %}

-  Now try displaying the values for the built-in OS variables of HOME, USERNAME, and HOST.
+  Now try displaying the values for the built-in OS variables of HOME and USERNAME.
 Remember, you should use the syntax `echo $VAR`.

   **PATH** is a unique variable.
-It includes the locations of all executables.
+It includes the locations of all executables, which are files or programs able to be run by a computer.
 When you run a command, your shell looks in the directories specified there for an executable with a matching name.
-You can add a custom directories depending on where a program gets installed.
+Most installers modify your path automatically for you to include any new paths needed!
 Let's check out what's included in our path:

-3. `echo $PATH`
+3. Type out `echo $PATH`.
+    {% hint style='info' %}
 To add directories to the PATH, you would use the syntax `export PATH=/some/directory:$PATH`.
-Notice that you can reference the PATH variable in creating the new PATH.
-Many installers do this step automagically for you!
+Notice that you can reference the PATH variable in creating the new PATH. **Be very careful editing your PATH as you could loose access to your programs!**
+    {% endhint %}

   So what's an alias?
 Basically, it's a shortcut you create to a command.
 For example, remember the `ls -al` command we used earlier?
-It gives us more information and makes the output easier to read.
-Let's bind it to `ls` to save us some keystrokes:
+You can add an `-h` option to show file sizes in a more **h**uman readeable format.
+The command `ls -alh` gives us more information and makes the output easier to read.
+Let's bind it to a new command, `la`, to save us some keystrokes:

-4. `alias ls="ls -al"`
+4. Enter `alias "ls -alh"=la`.

-  Now you can enter `ls` and get the output for `ls -al` instead.
+  Now you can enter `la` and get the output for `ls -alh` instead.
 You can imagine how much time this customization can save!
+    {% hint style='tip' %}
+The command `ll` is already built-in as an alias for `ls -al`.
+    {% endhint %}

-  If you close out of your terminal and open a new one, you'll notice that the alias we just create didn't persist.
+5. Now, close out of your terminal and open a new one.
+You'll notice that the alias we just create didn't persist.
 That's because every time you open a new terminal, it's settings, namely what's called your **profile,** are reloaded.

   You can edit your profile by following these steps:

-5. Create the file by typing `touch ~/.bash_profile`.
+6. Create the file by typing `touch ~/.bash_profile`.
     {% hint style='info' %}
 If the file already exists, its timestamp will be updated but no harm will be done.
     {% endhint %}

-6. Type `vim ~/.bash_profile` and hit enter.
+7. Type `vim ~/.bash_profile` and hit enter.
 Then add the alias command we used above using INSERT mode with `i`.
     {% hint style='tip' %}
 Jump back to [**Part 1**](/part-1-navigation-and-basics.md) if you need some help with navigating in vim.
     {% endhint %}

-7. Type`source ~/.bash_profile` in your command line.
+8. Type`source ~/.bash_profile` in your command line.
     {% hint style='info' %}
 This will load or reload your profile settings.
     {% endhint %}